ncheduri3/RBAC_using_Passport_and_Express/code/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Commit message style

-We plan to use the following commit message format:
-- `feat`: The new feature added to application
-- `fix`: A bug fix
-- `style`: Feature and updates related to styling
-- `refactor`: Refactoring a specific section of the codebase
-- `test`: Everything related to testing
-- `docs`: Everything related to documentation
-- `chore`: Regular code maintenance